 Political Causes of Analysis Paralysis

 The political cause of analysis paralysis is usually that managers fear that if they make a mistake they will be punished.
-In this kind of culture managers will inevitably put off making decisions and ensure they prepare a thick raft of defences when they are forced to make one.
+In this kind of culture managers will inevitably put off making decisions and ensure they prepare a thick raft of defenses when they are forced to make one.
 It’s tempting to say this is not an analytics problem it is a culture problem.
 Fixing all the technical causes of analysis paralysis will not have much impact if managers, in effect, want paralysis.

 I wrote “it’s tempting to say this is not an analytics problem it is a culture problem”.
 Why did I use the word “tempting” rather than come right out and absolve analytics of being part of the problem?
 The reason is a fundamental aspect of analytics is this: Analytics = Politics.